Marievli/energy-based-generative-mnist/README.md

 # Deep Energy-Based Models on MNIST
 **DGM Homework 3 – Question 1**

-This repository contains the full implementation for **Question 1 (Energy-Based Models)** of the *Deep Generative Models* course assignment.
+This repository contains the full implementation for **Energy-Based Models** of the *Deep Generative Models* course assignment.
 The project focuses on training a **Deep Energy-Based Model (EBM)** on the MNIST dataset using **Langevin Dynamics**, with an emphasis on **training stability, sampling quality, and denoising behavior**.

-The accompanying written report, submitted separately under the author’s name (*Vali*), provides the theoretical derivations, experimental analysis, and qualitative results.
-This repository contains **only the code corresponding to Question 1**.

 ---